 If your insurance company tells you your car is a “total loss,” it can feel overwhelming.
 In Louisiana, there are clear rules about what that means, and steps you can take to protect yourself.
+Verify the total loss threshold, review how your car’s value was calculated, decide whether to keep or surrender the vehicle, notify your lender, check for gap insurance, gather all documentation, and consider legal help if there are disputes or injuries.
 This article walks you through what to do and explains when a Louisiana car accident lawyer can make a real difference and when you may not need one.

 What Does “Total Loss” Mean in Louisiana?